collective-soundworks/soundworks/README.md

 - The `public/` folder should contain any resource your clients may need to load (except the javascripts, that will be generated with our `gulp` file from the `src/` folder).
 - The `src/` folder contains your source code for the different clients and the server.
 Each subfolder should contain and `index.es6.js` file, with the code to be exectued for that entity.
   - The default client is called `player` and the code to be exectuted for that type of client is in `src/player/index.es6.js`.
 This is the code that is executed when a user connects to the root URL. (`http://root-url:port/`)
   - You can add as many other types of clients as you want.
 The source code should lie in a folder with that name (*e.g.* `conductor/`), and have a the corresponding file in the `views/` folder (see below).
 Any new type of client you create will be accessible from the URL `http://root-url:port/client-type` (*e.g.* `http://root-url:port/conductor` in the case of the `conductor`).
-Any client that accesses the server through that URL will join the namespace `'/client-type'` in `socket.io` (*e.g.* `'/conductor'`).
+Any client that accesses the server through that URL will join the Web Socket namespace `'/client-type'` (*e.g.* `'/conductor'`).
   - Finally, the `src/` folder should also contain the source code of your server in the `server/` subfolder, in an `index.es6.js` file.
-- The `views/` folder contains a `*.jade` file for each client type.
-In other words, all the subfolders in `src/` — except `server/` — should have their corresponding Jade file.
+- The `views/` folder contains a `*.ejs` file for each client type.
+In other words, all the subfolders in `src/` — except `server/` — should have their corresponding EJS file.

 To compile the files, just run the command `gulp` in the Terminal: it will convert the files from es6 to es5, browserify the files on the client side, and launch the scenario with a `Node.js` server.